thuong9220022k2/task-manage-app/README.md

 In the project directory, you can run:

 ### `npm i`
-To install dependencied for project
+To install dependencies for project

 ### `npm start`
 To run project in local env